 I grew up in southern California during the 60s and 70s surfing the waves whenever I could get to the beach.
 In junior high I took a photography class and I've been hooked ever since.
 I got a BA degree in photography at Brooks Institute in 1978, but by the time I graduated I realized that I was a lot more interested in the art of photography than the business of photography.
 So, to pay the bills, I went to work in residential construction with my brother and dad for about 4 years until I decided to pursue my other passion, aviation.
 I joined the U.S. Air Force and spent 20 years as a combat search and rescue (CSAR) navigator which also gave me the opportunity to travel and see many parts of the U.S. and Europe.

-Since I retired 12 years ago, I've been getting back into photography--digital photography in particular.
+Since I retired 10 years ago, I've been getting back into photography--digital photography in particular.
 I love the ease, control, and freedom that digital photography provides.
 I also love experimenting in Photoshop to create interesting artistic effects.
 I've always loved hiking and the outdoors so most of my work is based in the natural world--land and seascapes and macro/close-up.
 I consider myself a photographic artist--my primary purpose is always to create something beautiful and to communicate the feeling of awe and wonder that I feel when I witness the incredible beauty of the natural world.